Gizele Oliveira Shows Off Tanned Bod In Zebra-Print Bikini

 Other followers had questions for the model.

-“Perfect boby shape，how to become it?” wondered a curious fan.
+“Perfect body shape, how to become it?” wondered a curious fan.

 “Do you tan natural?
 Or do you go to a booth or use tanning lotion?” asked another fan, who was seemingly impressed by Oliveira’s tan.